Francis William Aston: Research

+In 1912, Aston discovered that the neon splits into two tracts, roughly corresponding to atomic mass 20 and 22.
+He named the mass 22 one "meta-neon", a name he took from Occult Chemistry.

+First World War stalled and delayed his research on providing experimental proof for the existence of isotopes by mass spectroscopy and during the war, Aston worked at the Royal Aircraft Establishment in Farnborough as a Technical Assistant working on aeronautical coatings.

 After the war, he returned to research at the Cavendish Laboratory in Cambridge and completed building his first mass spectrograph that he reported on in 1919.
 Subsequent improvements in the instrument led to the development of a second and third instrument of improved mass resolving power and mass accuracy.
 These instruments employing electromagnetic focusing allowed him to identify 212 naturally occurring isotopes.
 In 1921, Aston became a member of the International Committee on Atomic Weights and a fellow of the Royal Society and received the Nobel Prize in Chemistry the following year.

-His work on isotopes also led to his formulation of the whole number rule which states that "the mass of the oxygen isotope being defined [as 16], all the other isotopes have masses that are very nearly whole numbers," a rule that was used extensively in the development of nuclear energy.
+His work on isotopes also led to his formulation of the whole number rule which states that "the mass of the oxygen isotope being defined [as 16], all the other isotopes have masses that are very nearly whole numbers", a rule that was used extensively in the development of nuclear energy.
 The exact mass of many isotopes was measured leading to the result that hydrogen has a 1% higher mass than expected by the average mass of the other elements.
 Aston speculated about the subatomic energy and the use of it in 1936.

 Isotopes and Mass-spectra and Isotopes are his most well-known books.